(Back to the Crossroads Search main page)

 Survey of Income and Program Participation (SIPP) (Bureau of Labor Statistics)

 SIPP is a nationwide longitudinal survey for the U.S. that collects information on topics such as poverty, income, employment, and health insurance coverage.
 SIPP core content covers demographic characteristics, work experience, earnings, program participation, transfer income, and asset income; additional topical modules are also included with each wave.
 The site contains data and documentation back to 1984.

 The China County-Level Data on Population (Census) and Agriculture, Keyed to 1:1M GIS Map, v1 (1985-1990) (CIESIN)

 From the site: "The China County-Level Data on Population (Census) and Agriculture, Keyed to 1:1M GIS Map contains 1990 census and agricultural economic variables at the county level for the People's Republic of China, 1990.
 Also included are geocoded China county boundary GIS data at 1:1M for 1990.
 The tabular data are available in dBase IV and ARC/INFO export formats."

-The Human Life Table Database (Max Plank Institute for Demographic Research and Department of Demography at the University of California-Berkeley, Institut national d'etudes demographiques)
+The Human Life-Table Database (Max Planck Institute for Demographic Research and Department of Demography at the University of California-Berkeley, Institut national d'etudes demographiques)

 The US Counties IN Profile (Stats Indiana and Indiana Business Research Center, Indiana University Kelley School of Business)